 “Dharmachakra Mudra” Buddha Statue Meaning

-Dharmachakra mudra symbolizes the spinning of the “Wheel of Dharma” which is a metaphor for the inception of the Dharma teachings in our time.
-Therefore, the spinning wheel symbolizes that the Buddha has shared the Dharma with sentient life.
-As a result, the Buddha displays the mudra at chest level because the Buddhist teachings come straight from the Buddha’s heart.
+The spinning wheel symbolizes that the Buddha had rediscovered the Dharma and shared the Dharma teachings with sentient life.
+Therefore, the Buddha displays the mudra at chest level because the Buddhist teachings come straight from the Buddha’s heart.

 “Spinning the Wheel of Dharma” Mudra